AlfredBoatengDA/Crop-Yield-Projects/README.md

 - Potato is the most resilient crops under varying temperature and rainfall conditions followed by Sweet Potato and Cassava.

 - Excessive heat above 30°C leads to yield declines across all crops, highlighting the need for climate-smart planning.

+- Yield drops by 20–35% under cold stress (10°C–15°C).
+High rainfall (>1999mm) zones face yield decline due to poor drainage.

 - High pesticide use does not always correlate with higher yields, indicating inefficiencies in input allocation.